 Grow Your Accounting Business Online With WordPress

-Today, more than ever, accountants must work harder and find smarter ways to stand out from the crowd, source new clients, and keep their current clientele.
-Not only do they have to actively participate in the communities and industries they serve, they must also maintain a strong presence online.
-This includes having a website and learning how to better promote your services online.
+Accounting businesses today must work harder than ever before to remain competitive.
+Not only do they have to become actively involved in the communities and industries their business serves, they must also maintain a strong digital presence.
+This includes having a website and searching for better ways to market your business online.

-In addition to investing money in offline marketing activities like advertising on newspapers, ads in industry publications and magazines, radio and tv spots, etc., you will probably find (if you haven’t already) that in order to remain competitive, increasingly larger amounts of their marketing budget need to be directed towards the development and management of a website that drives new prospective clients, engages visitors, outperforms the competition in search engines and social media, and helps increase your presence online.
+As well as spending money in offline marketing activities like advertising on newspapers, ads in industry publications and magazines, radio and television spots, etc., you will probably find that in order to remain competitive, increasingly larger amounts of their budget need to be assigned to develop and manage a website that drives new clients, engages visitors, outperforms the competition in search engines and social media, and helps you create wider exposure online.

-This means that your website not only has to look professional, your pages have to be fast-loading, and be easy to navigate, but it’s also important to keep in mind that your site’s needs will change in time and sections may need to be updated often.
-This requires the implementation of a well-planned web and content management strategy.
+This means that your site not only has to look professional, your pages have to be fast-loading, and your site layout has to be easy to navigate, but even more importantly, your site’s needs may change over time and sections may need to be frequently updated.
+This requires the implementation of a well-developed web and content management strategy.

-Another difficult challenge that accountants (and other professions) face online, is that you have around thirty seconds to give users the information they are looking for or they will go elsewhere.
+One other difficult challenge that accounting firms face online (as all other professions do for that matter), is that you have only about thirty seconds to give users the information they are looking for or they will leave and go elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”